ethelpoe/ethelpoe.github.io/_posts/2019-02-13-introducing-reverie-jekyll-theme.md

 ### Step 2) Customize and view your site

 Enter your site name, description, avatar and many other options by editing the `_config.yml` file.
-You can easily turn on Google Analytics tracking, Disqus commenting and social icons here.
+You can easily turn on Google Analytics tracking, {% include pullquote.html quote="It is typically placed in a larger or distinctive typeface and on the same page." %} Disqus commenting and social icons here.

 Making a change to `_config.yml` (or any file in your repository) will force GitHub Pages to rebuild your site with jekyll.
 Your rebuilt site will be viewable a few seconds later at <https://yourgithubusername.github.io> - if not, give it ten minutes as GitHub suggests and it'll appear soon.